Placebo Power Hype

 A 2011 paper about massage for low back pain contained a profound example of just how boring and trivial placebo effects can be.
 That’s right: boring and trivial.
 Not “powerful.”

-What we ended up with here was an appearance of a treatment effect in the difference between what may be genuinely therapeutic results on one side of the gap, and completely meaningless bias on the other.
-This is a perfect example of a placebo effect that is partly due not to the power of the mind, but to the power of an unfair comparison.
+What we ended up with here was an appearance of a treatment effect in the difference from a completely meaningless bias on one side of the comparison.
+Frustrebo doesn't show us the power of the mind, but rather the power of an unfair comparison.

 Just because a published paper presents a statistically significant result does not mean it necessarily has a biologically meaningful effect.